Merle Goldman

-Merle Goldman (born March 12, 1931; Chinese: 戈德曼) is an American historian and sinologist of modern China.
-She is Professor Emerita of History, Boston University, especially known for a series of studies on the role of intellectuals under the rule of Mao Zedong and on the possibilities for democracy and political rights in present-day China.
+Merle Dorothy Rosenblatt Goldman (March 12, 1931 – November 16, 2023) was an American historian and sinologist of modern China.
+She was professor of history at Boston University, especially known for a series of studies on the role of intellectuals under the rule of Mao Zedong and on the possibilities for democracy and political rights in present-day China.

-Education and professional honors
+Background

-Goldman graduated from Sarah Lawrence College in 1953, then took a master's degree from Radcliffe College in 1957.
+Merle Dorothy Rosenblatt was born in New Haven, Connecticut, in 1931.
+Her mother and father were Jewish immigrants from Belarus and Romania, respectively.
+She graduated from Sarah Lawrence College in 1953, then took a master's degree from Radcliffe College in 1957.
 She then went on for a Ph.D. at Harvard University, which she received in 1964 in History and Far Eastern Languages, studying with Benjamin I. Schwartz and John King Fairbank.
 Fairbank, she later recalled, supported her in her own interests, which were quite different from his.

+Personal life

+In 1953, she married economist Marshall Goldman; they had four children and were married until his death in 2017.

+Goldman died from Merkel cell carcinoma at her home in Cambridge, Massachusetts, on November 16, 2023, at the age of 92.

+Career

-She was an instructor at Wellesley College during 1963–1964, then taught in the History Department of Boston University from 1972 until her retirement in 2001.
+Goldman was an instructor at Wellesley College during 1963–1964, then taught in the History Department of Boston University from 1972 until her retirement in 2001.
 During those years she was Research Associate of the East Asian Research Center, which became the Fairbank Center for East Asian Research, at Harvard University, becoming a member of the Executive Committee in 1967 and serving to the present.

 Among her honors, grants and memberships are Radcliffe Graduate Medal for Distinguished Achievement, June 1981; Guggenheim Memorial Foundation Fellowship, 1987–1988; American Council of Learned Societies; the Social Science Research Council; Wang Institute Post-Doctoral Fellowship in Chinese Studies, 1984–85.
 She was a member of the United States delegation to the UN Commission on Human Rights (1993–94); Editorial Board, China Quarterly.

-She was married to the late Wellesley College economist, Marshall Goldman.
-They had four children.